Clownsw/Janus/README.md

 ### Intended Use Diagram

-It is recommended to include some form of anti-sandbox techniques to determine if your binary is being analyzed\reverse-engineered in order to withhold the private key being retrieved from the server.
+It is recommended to include some form of anti-sandbox techniques to determine if your binary is being analyzed\reverse-engineered in order to withhold the key being retrieved from the server.

 ![](Images/Janus%20Intended%20Use.png)